USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 Several of the CCTM science modules have more than one option.
 Brief descriptions of these options are provided here.

 The following options are invoked by uncommenting the line in the CCTM build script.
 Comment the line in the script using a "#" to turn the option off.

--   `REPO_HOME` <a id=REPO_HOME></a> The directory where the user has installed the CMAQ source code, either by cloning the CMAQ GitHub repository or installing from a Zip file.

 -   `CopySrc`<a id=CopySrc></a>
     Uncomment to copy the source code into a working build (BLD) directory.
 If commented, only the compiled object and executable files will be placed in the BLD directory.